kristijanH1998/ddsm-back-end/README.md

 * Lastly, I realized that medium to large scale software projects like DuckPond are very time consuming and in order to be completed within a couple of months, they should be performed by teams of developers and engineers.
 The same goes for any larger full-stack application.
 Perhaps such projects can be finished by a single person, but that process would take considerably more time than team work would require to deliver the product and finalize all the steps in the process

 ## How to Run the Project
+1. Download and install VS Code editor [here](https://code.visualstudio.com/download)
+2. Use the terminal in VS Code (Bash, PowerShell, depending on the OS) to download and install Node.js, find instructions [here](https://nodejs.org/en/download/package-manager)
+3. Use VS Code 'Extensions' page to search for and install latest version of 'HTML CSS Support' dependency (CSS Intellisense for HTML)
+4. (optional) Use VS Code 'Extensions' page to search for and install latest version of 'JavaScript (ES6) code snippets'
+5. Use VS Code 'Extensions' page to search for and install latest version of 'ESLint' to integrate ESLint JavaScript into your code editor
+6. Follow instructions on [this](https://github.com/git-guides/install-git) link to install Git
+7. Choose the location (directory) for the project repository, navigate to it with 'cd [directory-name]' terminal command and inside of it clone the project repository by running the command 'git clone https://github.com/kristijanH1998/ddsm-back-end.git' in your terminal
+8. Run the command 'npm i' to install all required dependencies
+9. Install MongoDB (Community Edition version).
+Ensure default configuration and do not change the port (default port of the localhost server should be 27017).
+Get an instance of MongoDB server up and running.
+For more detailed instructions, reference official MongoDB installation manual on [this link](https://www.mongodb.com/docs/manual/administration/install-community/), and click on instructions corresponding with your operating system
+10. Install MongoDB Compass, the interactive GUI software for MongoDB.
+For more instructions please reference [this website](https://www.mongodb.com/docs/compass/current/install/).
+Then open MongoDB Compass
+11. Open embedded MongoDB Shell by clicking on _MONGOSH at the bottom of the MongoDB Compass window.
+Type 'use DuckPond' (this is a case sensitive command) in the shell, and then paste (in the shell) the script from [this file](mongodb-script.txt) to build the database for the project
+12.

 ## How to Use the Project